anuj-softech/Noteswell/README.md

 Made with Java and XML in Sketchware Pro in 2020 by me in summer vacation :-).

 ## Features
-- NCERT Books till class 10
+- NCERT Books from 1st to class 10th
 - Basic education tools
 - Online Question Search
 - Translate English to Hindi and vice-verse

 <img src="https://github.com/user-attachments/assets/45cb9958-a184-4d6c-b0e4-6d98012369ec" width="300" alt="Noteswell">